jazzyisj/unavailable-entities-sensor/README.md

+# ATTENTION!
+THE STRUCTURE FOR THIS SENSOR HAS CHANGED!
+# DOCS HAVE NOT BEEN UPDATED YET

+The old version is here [`package_unavailable_entities_old.yaml`](https://github.com/jazzyisj/unavailable-entities-sensor/blob/main/package_unavailable_entities_old.yaml).

 ## What does this template sensor do?
 This sensor iterates the state object and returns entities that have a state of unknown or unavailable.